-9.6 Reliability of IT Network
+6.2.3 Reliability of IT Network

-BUiD has improved network perimeter and server farm security with 3 FORTIGATE 500 firewall devices.

-In order to improve IT security and continuity for critical applications, BUiD has WAF subscription from cloud flare.
+BUID has improved network perimeter and server farm security with NGFW firewall devices.
+In order to improve IT security and continuity for critical web applications, BUID also maintains WAF subscription and security certificates.